 |ACE is CBP's software implementation of the “single window” vision.
 As ACE features are deployed, manual processes will be streamlined and automated, paper will be eliminated, and the international trade community will be able to more easily and efficiently comply with U.S. laws and regulations.
 ACE also provides a single, centralized access point for the trade community to connect with CBP and its Partner Government Agencies (PGA) called the ACE Secure Data Portal.

-As ACE features are developed and deployed, corresponding capabilities in the legacy ACS and AES systems will be retired.
+As ACE features are developed and deployed, corresponding capabilities in the legacy ACS will be retired.
 For more information, visit the ACE Features page.